theRainbird/CoreRemoting/README.md

 - To create REST-APIs for Javascript clients
 - To create SOAP Webservices
 - To use with other platforms than .NET
-- To be create server applications that needs to run on several cluster nodes
+- To create server applications that needs to run on several cluster nodes

 ## Facts & features
 - Creates proxy objects for remote services at runtime (uses Castle.DynamicProxy under the hood)